 - Work should only be done on trusted devices (no working from the public library or a friend’s computer).

 - Employees shouldn’t store customer/sensitive information on local devices.

 - Home routers should not use default passwords.

 Github is a US-based organization where ~80% of the tech team is fully distributed.

 As a remote-first company, they emphasize the importance of communicating effectively and empathizing with other people in the company.
-That’s why their remote work policy encourages employees to attend a monthly all-hands meeting and a variety of employee resource groups organized by the Employee Experience and Engagement team.
+That’s why their remote work culture encourages employees to use synchronous and asynchronous collaboration throughout the day.

 10 Toptal’s Weekly Recap Emails

 Last but not least, there’s Toptal, a company that has been fully remote from day one.
 According to Breanden Beneschott, the co-founder and COO, employees aren’t asked to log or record their work hours.
 However, there is one simple thing that the Toptal team does to keep everyone accountable for doing their work: they ask teams to send a weekly recap email.